-You will explore Lake Atitlan in a fun and interesting way by the hand of local people who will be happy to share their lifestyle and traditions.
+You will explore Lake Atitlán in a relaxed and engaging way, guided by local people who are happy to share their lifestyle, traditions, and cultural heritage.

 Group boat in Lake Atitlan: You will visit 3 Maya towns around the lake. <br/>Private transportation: Private Car from Antigua or Guatemala City.<br/>Duration: 14 hours<br/>Breakfast: Typical Guatemalan breakfast<br/>Western highlands: You will travel by one of the most scenic routes in Guatemala. <br/>Pickup included